galaes/Layoffs-exploratory-data-analysis/README.md

 - Funds Raised Millions: Amount of capital the company has raised from investors in millions of dollars

 ### Tools
-- SQL for exploratory data analysis.
+- MySQL for exploratory data analysis.
 - Tableau for data visualization.

 ### Methodology